VishaalC/odin-recipes/README.md

 # odin-recipes

-Basic HTML site containing various recipes for Odin, by completing this project I have demonstrated my proficiency with HTML and git/github.
+Basic HTML site containing various recipes for The Odin Project, by completing this project I have demonstrated my proficiency with HTML and git/github.